stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 database's MARF; this proposal calls for doing this at the start of the prepare phase, and writing this information into both places.

-### Deciding the New Peg Wallet
+### Deciding the New sBTC Wallet

 Once the new set of Stackers is known, they have 99 Bitcoin blocks to carry out a WSTS DKG round amongst themselves and write the aggregate public key and BTC redeem script into the `.sbtc` contract (Figure 3).
 The former is needed by SIP-021 already for signing blocks.
-The latter is needed for users to correctly produce a peg-in UTXO, which contains the hash of a redeem script; the redeem script determines the peg wallet's address.
+The latter is needed for users to correctly produce a deposit UTXO, which contains the hash of a redeem script; the redeem script determines the sBTC wallet's address.

 ![Nakamoto Flow Diagrams (2)](https://github.com/stacksgov/sips/assets/459947/7e5bd105-71d4-46e4-afe9-9e68053696a6)

-_Figure 3: Protocol diagram of a peg-transfer.
+_Figure 3: Protocol diagram of a BTC-transfer.
 Once the PoX anchor block is known, the new Stackers proceed to execute a WSTS DKG and post the new aggregate public key and wallet redeem script to Stacks.
 The old Stackers help them do this by requiring miners to include their votes in their blocks as a prerequisite for signing them.
-Once the new public key and wallet redeem script have reached 70% support, the old Stackers send one or more Bitcoin transactions which consume all of the current wallet's UTXOs (including those for in-flight peg-outs) and create new ones for the new peg wallet.
+Once the new public key and wallet redeem script have reached 70% support, the old Stackers send one or more Bitcoin transactions which consume all of the current wallet's UTXOs (including those for in-flight withdraws) and create new ones for the new sBTC wallet.
 Once all old UTXOs are consumed, then the hand-off completes.
-The act of processing a peg-transfer transaction updates the .sbtc contract's wallet UTXO tracker per the consensus rules._
+The act of processing a BTC-transfer transaction updates the .sbtc contract's wallet UTXO tracker per the consensus rules._

 The Stackers write the aggregate public key and BTC redeem script